Raleigh's Premier Dog Training Company

 Looking for the perfect balance between private lessons and full board-and-train?
 Our Day Train Program offers a structured training experience without requiring overnight stays.

-With this program, your dog trains one day per week for either 3 or 5 weeks, receiving focused, professional training throughout the day.
-You’ll drop them off in the morning (8:00-10:00 AM) and pick them up in the evening (4:00-7:00 PM) with a private lesson at pickup to ensure you’re equipped to reinforce their progress at home.
+Your dog trains one day per week for either 3 or 5 weeks, receiving focused, professional training throughout the day.
+Drop them off in the morning and pick them up in the evening with a private lesson at pickup to ensure you’re equipped to reinforce their progress at home.

 How It Works

 This structured approach allows your dog to advance through training step by step, building skills and confidence each week while still returning home at night.
-Your private lessons ensure you stay actively involved in the process, making it easy to maintain consistency and reinforce training at home.
+Private lessons at each pickup keep you actively involved, making it easy to maintain consistency and reinforce training at home.

 Program Benefits